Back story...

 When I hit 29, I acknowledged that I’d barely scraped the surface of my piano playing issues, which stretched back to school.
 I recommitted.

-JF2-Front-shot-3_000000I began passing on my public work to others and refocusing on the piano, determined to address these isses once and for all.
+I passed on much of my public work to others and refocused on the piano, determined to address these challenges once and for all.
 One day, I hoped to help others like me.

 One revelation followed another.
 I reconnected with my body through deepening self-awareness.
-I became focused, coordinated and confident.
+I became coordinated and confident.
 I became not just the musician but the expressive, connected person that I'd longed to become.

 Technical difficulties dissolved as I refocused on fresh priorities.
-I remodelled and reoriented my entire approach to practice, throwing out much that I'd previously believed important and replacing unhelpful processes with effective new ones.
+I remodelled my entire approach to practice, throwing out much that I'd previously believed important and replacing unhelpful processes with effective new ones.
 I genuinely enjoy every moment of my practice - not because I can suddenly do everything straight away, but because I trust in gratifying processes that never let me down.

 Piano Portals is transforming the playing and lives of a growing number of open-minded pianists and teachers around the world with the courage to challenge assumptions and experience the power of fresh priorities.